samuel-toillon/EquipmentInventoryManagerJmix/README.md

-# InventoryManagerJmix
+# EquipmentInventoryManagerJmix
-An Inventory Manager in Jmix
+An Equipment Inventory Manager in Jmix